 Akitas are large dogs with a striking and unique appearance.

-They are extremely loyal and devoted to their people and need a disciplined owner to respect as pack leader.
+They are extremely loyal and devoted to their people and need a disciplined owner to respect as pack leaders.

 Any woman who adopts Akita will need the extra time to spend on this dog's training, exercise, and playtime.

 Intelligent and willful, if not trained with strict routines, Akita Inu will run all over a first-time dog owner and likely end up with behavioral problems if you are not firm enough with them.

 These dogs are trusting of family, cold to strangers, and make great guard dogs for women.

 They are one of the best dog breeds for women, as they will watch over their owners diligently.